Sustainsys/Saml2/docs/contributing.rst

 Licensing
 ---------
-The library is licensed under LGPL and by submitting code it is accepted that the submitted code will be released under the same license.
-Third party code may only be added to the library if the author of the pull request holds the copyright to the code, or the code is previously licensed under a license compatible with LGPL.
+The library is licensed under MIT (for the master branch) and by submitting code it is accepted that the submitted code will be released under the same license.
+Third party code may only be added to the library if the author of the pull request holds the copyright to the code, or the code is previously licensed under a license compatible with MIT.